 When you’re alone you don’t have anyone looking out for you.
 Like mentioned earlier, you need to take responsibility so therefore it’s best to know where you’re staying.
 In any situation, if you get lost or really don’t know where you are, at least you know where you need to get back too!

 I always leave a copy of my passport, any insurance details and random bits like my visa documents, National insurance numbers and even important passwords and personal files I may need.
 It’s helpful to keep copies back with people you trust.

 16. Be respectful to the locals

-Wherever you travel its important to be respectful to the locals.
+Wherever you travel its important to be respectful.
 You’re entering there local towns and communities.
 Immerse yourself into there traditions and live within there cultures.
 It helps to meet people and can really keep you out of trouble.